 You might also have the right to punitive damages if you prove you got hurt by a company violating its own policies.
 That could happen in a trip and fall case where you trip over a defective mat; when you find out during the discovery period before trial that the store had a written policy against using defective mats, but employees put one down anyway, that strengthens your ability to request punitive damages.

 The jury sets the amount of punitive damages if they find the victim entitled to them.
-There is no formula for calculating punitive damages, but South Carolina law does provide some factors to consider.
+There is no formula for calculating punitive damages, but South Carolina law does provide an extensive list of factors you've got to address to evaluate a potential punitive damages award.
 Some of the most important factors include:

 - The character of the wrongdoer's acts: How bad the wrongdoer acted